-The scope of recommended program design is limited to low income homeowners and low income tenants who directly pay for their electricity.
+The scope of recommended program design is limited to low-income homeowners and low-income tenants who directly pay for their electricity.
 This limitation was established to enable the development of a program design that could be piloted by LDCs, starting in 2005.
+With respect to low-income tenant participants in the pilot program, priority should be given to the energy savings measures that are easily implemented and do not require the consent of landlords under current legislative and regulatory rules and provisions5.
+Appliances and hot water/heating equipment will be replaced under the program only if tenants own the items.

-LIEN recognizes that many tenants, including low income tenants, pay for their utilities as part of their rent.
-As such future programs should also address these tenants and should ensure that they receive a fair share of the energy savings in the form of rent reductions.
-This will be the focus of the next phase of LIEN's work on energy efficiency programs
+LIEN recognizes that many tenants, including low-income tenants, pay for their utilities as part of their rent.
+Future programs should also address these tenants and should ensure that they receive a fair share of the energy savings in the form of rent reductions.
+This will be the focus of the next phase of LIEN's work on energy efficiency programs.

-The goal of this initial proposed program is to lower the energy burden of low income households through the implementation of energy saving measures and the provision of one-on-one education and facilitation services.
-The program includes a comprehensive suite of measures that together will provide 'deep' energy reductions4.
-An alternative approach to program design would have been to try to maximize the total number of participant households and provide a smaller, less comprehensive suite of energy saving measures that would result in less significant energy reductions.
-The downside with this alternative approach is that actual benefits for the participant may be either very small or negligible
+The goal of this initial proposed program is to lower the disproportionate energy burden of low-income households through the implementation of energy saving measures and the provision of one-on-one education and facilitation services.
+The program includes a comprehensive suite of

-2 LIEN recognizes that LDCs are not in the position to implement this 'no claw-back' principle.
-LIEN will be putting forth this recommendation to the Ministry of Community and Social Services.
+3 LIEN will be recommending the implementation of this 'no claw-back' principle to the Minister of Community and Social Services.

-3 For example, improving the insulation or draft proofing in an apartment building, where tenants do not have individual temperature controls, can be counterproductive if it increases the internal temperature to the point where tenants leave windows and doors open during the winter.
+4 For example, improving the insulation or draft proofing in an apartment building, where tenants do not have individual temperature controls, can be counterproductive if it increases the internal temperature to the point where tenants leave windows and doors open during the winter.